dahoum/Nursery/README.md

 John le Carré calls, in his books, the MI6 training centre—"the nursery".

-Nurseries contains thoughts, practices, individuals and ventures.
+Nurseries contains thoughts, [Practices](https://github.com/dahoum/Nurseries/tree/master/Practices), individuals and ventures.

 I use Nurseries as a source of reminders and inspiration to: